CVector-Energy/cvec-python/README.md

 ## `get_metric_data(?names, ?start_at, ?end_at)`

 Return all data-points within a given [`start_at`, `end_at`) interval, optionally selecting a given list of metric names.
 The return value is a Pandas DataFrame with four columns: name, time, value_double, value_string.
-One row is returned for each tag value transition.
+One row is returned for each metric value transition.

 ## `get_metrics(?start_at, ?end_at)`

 Return a list of metrics that had at least one transition in the given [`start_at`, `end_at`) interval.
 All metrics are returned if no `start_at` and `end_at` are given.
-Each metric has {id, name, birth_at, death_at}.